dlespiau/patchwork/docs/rest.rst

     :query name: Filter the events by name.
 This field is a comma separated list of events names.

+    :query series: Filter the events by series id.

+    :query patch: Filter the events by patch id.

 Each event type has some ``parameters`` specific to that event.
 At the moment, two events are possible: